WHAT THE HECK IS SIBO?

 - fruits, honey, foods with added sugars (fructose and glucose)

-- fruits containing pits ( ex: cherries and peaches), apples, mushrooms and green beans
+- fruits containing pits ( ex: cherries and peaches), apples, mushrooms, and green beans

-Dietary changes work differently for each person depending on symptoms and reaction to certain foods and beverages.
+Dietary changes work differently for each person depending on symptoms and reactions to certain foods and beverages.
 We suggest you work with a doctor, nutritionist or professional to create a diet that works with your specific symptoms.

 Common Complications with SIBO

 When you have abnormally large populations of bacteria in the small intestine, negative effects on your entire body can occur.
 This large bacterial overgrowth makes it difficult for your body to absorb carbohydrates and fats from the food you eat.
 This can also lead you to have vitamin deficiencies and excess gas.